KevinMarquette/kevinmarquette.github.io/_draft/2018-01-12-Powershell-switch-statement.md

         'WORD' { 'uppercase word match' }
     }

 All three of these statements will fire.
 This shows that every condition is checked (in order).
-This holds true for processing arrays.
+This holds true for processing arrays where each item will check each condition.

-## Break
+## Continue

-Using the `Break` keyword in a switch has some nuances that are important to understand.
-Once a match is found, the use of `break` will stop the switch from doing any other matches. `Break` stops the switch statement.
+Normally, this is where I would introduce the `break` statement, but it is better that we learn how to use `continue` first.
+Just like with a `foreach` loop, `continue` will continue onto the next item in the collection or exit the `switch` if there are no more items.
+We can rewrite that last example with continue statements so that only one statement executes.

     switch ( 'Word' )
     {
         'word' {
             'lowercase word match'
-            break;
+            continue
         }
         'WORD' {
             'uppercase word match'
-            break;
+            continue
         }
+        'WORD' {
+            'uppercase word match'
+            continue
         }
+    }

-Instead of matching both items, the first one is matched and the switch exits.
-For a single value variable, this is exactly what you would expect.
-Using an array of items complicates things a little bit.
+Instead of matching all three items, the first one is matched and the switch continues to the next value.
+Because there are no values left to process, the switch exits.
+This next example is showing how a wildcard could match multiple items.

-    $words = @('Word','Test')
-    switch ( $words )
+    switch -Wildcard -File $path
     {
+        '*Error*'
-        'Word' {
+        {
-            'found word match'
-            break;
+            Write-Error -Message $PSItem
+            continue
         }
+        '*Warning*'
-        'Test' {
+        {
-            'found test match'
-            break;
+            Write-Warning -Message $PSItem
+            continue
         }
-    }

-Take a moment to review that sample and try to predict what would happen.
-I thought that it would break for the current item and that the 2nd item would still get matched.
-I was wrong.
-In that sample, when the first item hits the `break`, then the whole switch statement exits.

-So switches support processing an array but `break` will stop everything.

-## Continue

-This is where `continue` steps in to save us.
-It looks a little weird using continue in a switch.
-It will act like a `break` ending the evaluations for the current item but it will allow the next item to be processed.

-    $words = @('Word','Test')
-    switch ( $words )
+        default
         {
-        'Word' {
-            'found word match'
-            continue;
+            Write-Output $PSItem
         }
-        'Test' {
-            'found test match'
-            continue;
     }
-    }

-We need a better example to see how `break` and `continue` work together.
-I am going to revisit the idea of parsing a log file for errors and warnings.
+Because a line in the input file could contain both the word `Error` and `Warning`, we only want the first one to execute and then continue processing the file.

+## Break

+A `break` statement will exit the switch.
+This is the same behavior that `continue` will present for single values.
+The big difference is when processing an array. `break` will stop all processing in the switch and `continue` will move onto the next item.

     switch -Wildcard -File $path
     {